 From a compliance perspective, an investment banking pitch book for a beauty contest should:

 - Use the pitch book style template;

-- Have prior review by legal or tax professionals (internal or external) if the pitch book includes any in-depth description of corporate, securities or tax laws or complex legal issues;
+- Have prior review by legal or tax professionals (internal or external) if the pitch book includes any in-depth descriptions of corporate, securities, tax laws, or complex legal issues;

 - Be based on industry-leading financial modeling and analysis